 Coronavirus Disease (COVID-19) in Boston

-Vaccination rates for boston residents (as of Tuesday, June 8)
+Boston Vaccination rates (as of Tuesday, January 4)

 What you need to know:

 - The City of Boston has aligned with the state's reopening plan.
-All remaining COVID-19 restrictions for businesses have been lifted as of Saturday, May 29.
-Following CDC guidance, the state’s face covering order has also been rescinded.
-The Commonwealth's State of Emergency will also end on June 15.
+All remaining COVID-19 restrictions for businesses have been lifted.

-- Youth 12 and older in Massachusetts are now eligible for the Pfizer vaccine, while everyone 18 and older can receive any COVID-19 vaccine.
+- People ages 5-17 are now able to get the Pfizer COVID-19 vaccine.
+If you are 18 or older, you can get any vaccine.
 You can sign up to get vaccinated through the state's website, or visit our website for Boston vaccination sites.

 - Visit the MBTA's website for the latest public transit service updates.